 Butcher vs. Store-Bought

-If your Easter tradition is to rush to the grocery store at the last minute—think again.
+If your holiday tradition is to rush to the grocery store at the last minute—think again.
 Sidoti explains that this is one of the main places where people mess up.
+(And this year, it may not even be an option…)

 “Visit your local butcher to reserve a good-quality bone-in ham instead of buying from the supermarket,” said Sidoti.
 “Bone-in will give you a sense of where to take the ham’s temperature to determine when it’s done.”